TaitoUnited/taito-cli/docs/tutorial/04-project-management.md

 ### 4.1.
 Issues

 Whether you are working alone or as a team, it's best to document, coordinate and prioritize the work somehow.
-Taito-cli provides you commands that you can use to quickly manage issues directly from command line.
+Taito CLI provides you commands that you can use to quickly manage issues directly from command line.

 Try the following commands.
 Note that the given issue title don't have to be an exact match.
 If no exact match is found, command finds the closest matching issue title and confirms that it is the correct issue.